Steve LeVine: Biography

 LeVine has lived in Washington, D.C. since 2008 with his wife and two daughters.
 Previously he lived in Central Asia and the Caucasus for 11 years – starting two weeks after the collapse of the Soviet Union.
 He led the regional bureau of The Wall Street Journal, and before that The New York Times.

-Prior to that, he lived in Pakistan from 1988–1991, and before that he was based in Manila from 1985–1988.
+Prior to that, he lived in Pakistan from 1988 to 1991, and before that he was based in Manila from 1985 to 1988.
 In 1995, he was expelled from Russia, the first foreign correspondent to be declared persona non grata by Moscow since the 1980s.
 Later that year, he was wounded in Chechnya.
 As of 2007, LeVine has been a regular guest speaker for entities such as Google, the World Affairs Council, and various universities.
 LeVine was a good friend of slain Wall Street Journal colleague Daniel Pearl.
 After the kidnapping, he flew to Pakistan to investigate.
 His role in the investigation is depicted in the 2007 film A Mighty Heart.
 LeVine would later help Mariane Pearl with the Daniel Pearl Foundation.